When Do Babies Sit Up and Crawl from Lying Down?

 In the first months of your baby’s life, from an unusual perspective, begin to see everything around him.
 Almost all day long, he lies on his back looking at the ceiling, until you take him in your arms and he can see the other people in a more natural way.
 When your baby’s muscles are already stronger, the change begins; it is the moment, when he has the ability to lift his head.
 With your help, he will probably try to sit up, even if he ends up falling immediately.
 You should know that your baby’s muscles develop slowly, so you need to be very patient.
 When you least think about it, your baby has passed this stage and will be able to sit up without your help.

 When your baby is sitting, he already has a new perspective on the world around him.
-When your neck and back muscles are strong enough to stand upright and your legs are positioned to stay seated, in less than you think, it will try to crawl, and then stand up, and finally walk.
+When your neck and back muscles are strong enough to stand upright and your legs are positioned to stay seated, in less than you think, he will try to crawl, and then stand up, and finally walk.
 Keep reading so you know when your baby may be able to sit up.

 from which month baby starts sitting

 When your baby is 3 months old and experiences sitting, try to keep him in this position as much as possible.
 Finally, he manages to have the necessary strength to get up, although he still cannot balance to remain seated.
 Therefore, it is that your baby adopts the tripod pose.

 Generally, between the fourth month and seven months of life, most babies try to sit alone.
 At this stage the back, leg and neck muscles are already developed and your baby can get up and keep the position, which fascinates him.
 This normally happens at 5 months of age, although some babies cannot sit up until 8 months.
 The baby begins to enjoy what she sees in her new posture, in addition to using her hands and arms freely.
 You can also reach and examine objects.